 Tropical Storm Eta forms, tying record for most named storms in a season at 28

 Tropical Storm Eta formed in the central Caribbean on Saturday, becoming the 28th named storm of the 2020 Atlantic hurricane season.
-The 2020 season has now tied the record for the most named storms in a season, previously set in 2005.
+This season has now tied the record for the most named storms in a season, previously set in 2005.

 While the number of storms in 2005 was also 28, this is the first time the name Eta will ever be used.
 In 2005, there were only 27 named storms, with one unnamed subtropical storm being added to the tally in a post-season reanalysis by the National Hurricane Center.